It's important to create a Product Feedback Policy (PFP) as soon as you start using Pendo Feedback.

 Importantly, link your policy in your Awaiting Feedback custom saved response in Feedback.
 For more information, see Request status updates.

 You can use the following template as the starting point for your own Product Feedback Policy.

 Our approach to product feedback

-Here at [NAME OF YOUR ORGANIZATION], we take product feedback extremely seriously.
+Here at [NAME OF YOUR ORGANIZATION], we take product feedback very seriously.

-We believe that listening to our customers, team members and prospects - by taking their ideas on board and bringing their voice into the projects we choose to invest in – is a sure-fire way to build a better product.
+We believe that listening to our customers, team members, and prospects – taking their ideas on board and bringing their voice into the projects we choose to invest in – is the best way to build a better product.

 How to give us your product feedback

 Submitting your feedback couldn't be simpler.

 [DESCRIBE YOUR PROCESS HERE.
 Include images where appropriate.
 If you give customers access to Pendo Feedback, show an image of the link, button, Pendo Resource Center, or widget you have installed so they know what to look for.]

 [Note: this workflow is if you allow your customers to access Pendo Feedback]